Faneuil Hall: Name

 Boston area locals often use the term Faneuil to refer to the entire surrounding neighborhood, particularly as a landmark for its vibrant nightlife.

 In August 2017, amid heightened media coverage of the removal of Confederate monuments and memorials, the activist group New Democracy Coalition proposed that Faneuil Hall's name be changed because of Peter Faneuil's participation in the slave trade.
 In response to the proposal, Boston mayor Marty Walsh stated: "We are not going to change the name of Faneuil Hall".
-Many protests have been a result of the push for a name change, including activists chaining themselves to the front door and a sit-in.
+Additional name change protests have followed, including activists chaining themselves to the front door and a sit-in.

 Building elements

 Bell

-The bell was repaired in 2007 by spraying the frozen clapper with WD-40 over the course of a week and attaching a rope.
-Prior to this repair, the last known ringing of the bell with its clapper was at the end of World War II, in 1945, though it had since been rung several times by striking with a mallet.
+After a sixty-two year hiatus, the hall's bell began ringing again in 2007 when a stuck clapper was freed and lubricated and new bellrope attached to the bell.
+Its last known ringing with its clapper had been at the end of World War II in 1945 (though it had been rung several times after that with a mallet).